joshuaeckroth/cse230-website/lecture/loops.markdown

 stuff inside the block never executes.
 We will see later that `while(true)` actually can be useful in a program, but `while(false)` is never useful.

+> A program without a loop and a variable isn't worth writing. --
+> *Alan J. Perlis, Epigrams on Programming*

 A loop can be stopped by two techniques.
 The first technique will be discussed now.
 A loop stops when the conditional is false.
 Consider this loop: